-Traffic Dashboard
+76 Traffic Dashboard

-The traffic dashboard provides in-depth information about human traffic in a particular area, including:
+The traffic dashboard provides in-depth information about recognized and unrecognized people at your site, including:

 - Total number of people viewed.

-- · Sentiment scores.

 - Percentage of male and female faces.

 - Age and sentiment percentages.

-- Directory: User directory from which to run the dashboard. - Site: Set of cameras to use.
-This parameter is mutually exclusive with Source below. - Source: Single camera to use.
-This parameter is mutually exclusive with Site above. - Live for last: Number of previous days to include in the dashboard.
+- Sentiment scores.

+- Directory: User directory from which to run the dashboard. - Site: Filter that allows you to limit the report to cameras with the specified site value.
+Site values can be set using the Account Preferences tab within the Desktop client. - Source: Filter that allows you to limit the report to a single source.
+A source is typically a camera but may also be the source ID assigned when processing video from a file or making REST API calls.
+Source values can be set using the Camera Preferences tab within the Desktop client.

+- Live for last: Number of previous days to include in the dashboard.
+When this parameter is used, the Traffic Dashboard is dynamically re-generated every 30 seconds using the most recent time frame.
+For example, if you were to set this parameter to "2" and then leave the dashboard open for a week, it would always display data from the most recent two days.
 This parameter is mutually exclusive with Time Range below. - Time Range: Dates to include in the dashboard.
-This parameter is mutually exclusive with Life for last above. - Shortest Gap: If a person is viewed multiple times within this time period, all those appearances are considered the same event. - Coalesce same person appearance count: Determines if multiple viewings of a person during the specified time period are coalesced into a single event. - Count Interval: Defines the time interval included in each data bar. - Count event numbers every: This value will always equal the Count Interval above.
-(This field is provided to help you select larger time intervals.) - Red Alert Count in Interval: When the count within a count interval is greater than this number, the bar is shown in red.
-Set this value to zero if you don't want any bars shown in red. - Yellow Alert Count in Interval: When the count within a count interval is greater than this number, the bar is shown in yellow.
-Set this value to zero if you don't want any bars shown in yellow.

-- Sub-counts: Specifies which sub-counts, if any, you want displayed on your dashboard.
-You can choose one or more of the following sub-counts: - New: Number of registered faces that appear only once. - Return: Number of registered faces that appear multiple times. - Person Type: Number of times this Person Type appears. - Colors: Allows you to choose which color scheme you prefer. - Logo Image URL: You can use your company's logo on the dashboard, if you want.
+This parameter is mutually exclusive with Life for last above. - Shortest Gap: If a person is viewed by a camera (thus triggering an event), leaves the field of view of the camera, and is then seen by the camera again (thus triggering another event), the two events will be merged into a single event if the time between them is equal to or less than the number of seconds specified by the Shortest Gap parameter. - Coalesce same person appearance count: This is a field to help you calculate the Shortest Gap parameter.
+You can select a value from the drop-down menu, and the correct number of seconds will be calculated and entered into the Shortest Gap field. - Count Interval: Defines the time interval included in each data bar of the trend chart. - Count event numbers every: This is a field to help you calculate the Count Interval parameter.
+You can select a value from the drop-down menu, and the correct number of minutes will be calculated and entered into the Count Interval field. - Red Alert Count in Interval: When the count within a count interval is greater than this number, the trend chart bar is shown in red.
+Set this value to zero if you don't want any bars shown in red. - Yellow Alert Count in Interval: When the count within a count interval is greater than this number, the trend chart bar is shown in yellow.
+Set this value to zero if you don't want any bars shown in yellow. - Sub-counts: Specifies which sub-counts, if any, you want displayed on your dashboard.
+You can choose one or more of the following sub-counts: - New: Number of unique registered people that appear. - Return: Total number of registered people that appear.
+Note that multiple appearances by the same number are counted multiple times for the purpose of this sub-count. - Person Type: Number of people who appeared with the specified Person Type. - Colors: Specifies which color scheme will be used for the dashboard.
+There are two options: Blue Theme and Green Theme. - Logo Image URL: Use this to use a custom logo in place of the SAFR logo at the top of the trend chart.